Djgodwin/Sorting/README.md

 The source files included in this repository were created for university assignments.

-#Sorting Algorithms
+# Sorting Algorithms
-In each implementation of
+The implementations of the sorting algorithms demonstrate